nebulab/playbook/sviluppo/design.md

 ## Presentation

-For sharing and presentation of mock-ups to the client and to other members of the team we use the app [InVision](https://www.invisionapp.com/).
-With InVision it is possible to create interactive prototypes complete with gestures, transitions and animations for desktop and mobile, which can be viewed and commented by other project coworkers.
+We use [InVision](https://www.invisionapp.com/) to share and present mock-ups to clients and team members.
+With InVision, it is possible to create interactive prototypes complete with gestures, transitions and animations for desktop and mobile, which can be viewed and commented by other project members.

 ## Resources